 Here are some of our plans;

 ● We will help to facilitate anti-racist initiatives by offering a platform for the sharing of ideas, raising awareness and fundraising.
-We will make our networks and advice available to anyone with questions or queries about leading events
+We will make our networks and advice available to anyone with questions or queries about leading events.

 ● In the instance of us commissioning artists or approaching people to speak or perform in the space we will make sure they are paid properly for their time and work and that they are paid promptly.
-This means upholding clear communication about what we are asking of them from the start of a project.
+This means upholding clear communication about what we are asking from the start of a project.

 ● In light of COVID-19, we are also able to offer/ help to facilitate online exhibitions and virtual events for anyone who is shielding or who lives outside of Cornwall or beyond Penryn.